- Editor: Richard Chizmar & Matt Schwartz

 About the Book:

-It's easy to say they are the next wave of horror superstars, but they take many forms and some don't even categorize their work as horror.
-Some write stories that are rough and raw, making you squirm as they paint a portrait of terror with their words.
-Some write stories that are polished and deceptively quiet, making your heart ache by the final line.
+Some write tales that are rough and raw, making you squirm as they paint a portrait of terror with their words.
+Some compose stories that are polished and deceptively quiet, making your heart ache by the final line.
+Some don't even categorize their work as horror.

-No matter what kind of stories they write, these authors always find a way to get under your skin, and this ground-breaking anthology of horror fiction is certain to be one of the most talked about anthologies of the year.
+No matter how they approach their craft, these authors always find a way to get under your skin, and this ground-breaking anthology of horror fiction is certain to be one of the most talked about anthologies of the year.

 Table of Contents: